 - Half-termly Key Stage 2 services held in church

-- End of half term whole school values services held in church
+- End of half term whole school celebration held in church

 - Services for significant Christian festivals held in church